Aaron10061006/Aaron10061006/README.md

 - 👀 I’m interested in CIV6, cycling.
 - 🌱 I’m currently learning to code from ZERO.
 - 💞️ I’m looking to collaborate on everything.
-- 📫 How to learn more about me at https://hiaaronyang.com
+- 📫 How to learn more about me: Visit my blog https://hiaaronyang.com

 <!---
 Aaron10061006/Aaron10061006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.